© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow cemetery 320m south east of Down Farm is a scheduled monument protected by Historic England under reference 1016779.
 View the official record →

-Round barrow cemetery 320m south east of Down Farm is a Bronze Age burial monument located in Wiltshire.
+Round barrow cemetery 320m south east of Down Farm is a Neolithic and Bronze Age burial site located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016779.

 Round barrow cemetery 320m south east of Down Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016779.